-Helps identify a balance between being happy and content, with being healthy and safe.
+Helps to identify ways to balance being happy and content with being healthy and safe.

 Records what is working and what is not working from different perspectives to inform action plans.

-Identifies the roles and responsibilities of the people providing support
+Identifies the roles and responsibilities of people providing support.

-A person-centred thinking tool that identifies who is important to a person or family and how these relationships can help support the person
+A person-centred thinking tool that identifies who is important to a person or family, and how these relationships can help to support the person.

-Thinking about how support someone to be fully part of their community
+Thinking about how to support someone to be fully part of their community.

-Matches people with support; sorts what support a person needs/wants, what skills are required to support them in this, characteristics, shared interests.
+Matches people with support - sorting what support a person needs/wants, what skills are required to support them with this, characteristics and shared interests.

 A place for people to record what they are learning when they are supporting someone.
 It is used to make changes and update one-page profiles.

 Looks at what makes a good day and what makes a bad day.
-A way to reflect on what is important to the person and what is will take for them to have more good days.
+A way to reflect on what is important to someone and what it will take for them to have more good days.

-To help you support someone in their decision-making
+Helps you to support someone in their decision making.